eiriktve/batch-demo/README.md

-# BatchDemo
+# Spring Batch demo
-A simple application to illustrate some of the functionality in Spring Batch.
+A simple application to illustrate some of the functionality in Spring Batch 5.

-Made in relation to a presentation on Spring Batch to ITVerket.
+The application reads from a csv file, processes it, and stores the data to a postgres db.

+Uses chunk-based processing, as opposed to Tasklets.

 ## Technologies
 - Spring Boot 3
 - Spring Batch 5
 - Postgresql
+- Jetbrains Exposed

+## Run
+The application requires a postgres db, see the database section of the README for table structure.

+**Run command:**
+``java -jar batchdemo-{version}.jar --spring.profiles.active="dev"``

+Alternatively, you can run it in IntelliJ.

 ## Database tables